iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-access-point/README.md

 Man-in-the-Middle (MITM) attacks are a significant threat in wireless networks, allowing attackers to intercept and manipulate communication between clients and access points (APs).
 One potent method involves creating a rogue access point, a malicious Wi-Fi network designed to lure unsuspecting users.
 In this blog, I'll provide a detailed, practical guide to understanding and executing a rogue AP-based MITM attack, aimed at both beginners and advanced security enthusiasts.
 We'll focus on using Kali Linux and tools like `airbase-ng` to demonstrate the attack, while emphasizing legal boundaries.

 **Disclaimer:** This guide is for educational purposes only.
 Performing MITM attacks on networks or devices without explicit permission is illegal.
-Always conduct security research in controlled, authorized environments.
+Always conduct security research in controlled and authorized environments.

 ## What is a Rogue Access Point MITM Attack?